Imrglop/IDA-FastAnalysis/README.md

 }
 ```

-IDA-FastAnalysis overrides this functionality and instead creates a pre-computed set of all addresses that have a write xref to them, resulting in significantly faster analysis speeds (up to 200x faster during some of the most intensive analysis stages, like `AC` and `FL`!)
+IDA-FastAnalysis overrides this functionality and instead creates a pre-computed set of all addresses that have a write xref to them, resulting in significantly faster analysis speeds (up to 200x faster during some of the most intensive analysis stages for x64 targets!)

+## Building

+To build for IDA 8.x, the environment variable `IDA_8_SDK` must be defined.
+It must point to a directory with `lib` and `include` directories and contents from your IDA SDK installation.

+If `IDA_8_SDK` is not defined, only the 9.x version can be built.